 Singapore, Malaysia working towards new ‘supplemental agreement’ to suspend RTS Link project

-KUALA LUMPUR: The attorneys-general of Singapore and Malaysia are "working towards a supplemental agreement" to suspend the Johor Bahru-Singapore Rapid Transit System Link (RTS) project.
+KUALA LUMPUR: Singapore and Malaysia are working towards a new "supplemental agreement" to suspend the Johor Bahru-Singapore Rapid Transit System Link (RTS) project.

 Singapore Transport Minister Khaw Boon Wan confirmed this at a joint press conference with his Malaysian counterpart Anthony Loke on Monday (Apr 8) at the Kuala Lumpur International Airport.